Let’s explore the history of mokume gane.

 Sword Guard (Tsuba) First third 19th Century Metropolitan Museum of Art

 EARLY HISTORY OF MOKUME GANE

-With the unification of Japan under the Tokugawa Shogunate in the early 1600’s large scale warfare between samurai armies disappeared.
+With the unification of Japan under the Tokugawa Shogunate in the early 1600s large scale warfare between samurai armies disappeared.
 By the late-1600s, the samurai sword had transitioned from a fighting tool into a symbol of the warrior class.
-As an indicator of social status and wealth the quality and decoration on the sword handle and sheath was visible for all to see.
+The quality and decoration on the sword handle and sheath was an indicator of social status and wealth.
 Of all the techniques developed for the decoration of these swords, mokume gane is one of the most interesting.
-Mokume gane was first used in adornment of Japanese samurai swords in the early 1700’s.
+Japanese metal craftsmen first used Mokume gane for adornment of samurai swords in the early 1700s.